Local And Long Distance Moving

 What to Do with Your Food When Moving

-We know there are many South Florida Moving Companies to choose from, which can make choosing one difficult.
-Overall, you want a reputable South Florida Moving Company thatwho quotes you fairly and has a ton of experience.
-If you still can’t decide, why not go with the company that provides the best resources and tips, like us?
-Our tips go beyond simply ‘moving’.
-We cover all aspects you can think of!
-Have you ever thought about what to do with your food when moving?
-That’s exactly what we’ll go over in this article!
+We know there are many South Florida Moving Companies to choose from which can make choosing one difficult.
+Overall, you want a reputable South Florida Moving Company who quotes you fairly, and has a ton of experience.
+If you still can’t decide, why not go with the company who provides the best resources and tips, like us?

 Classify the Food into Different Categories

-The first thing you will have to do with your food when moving is to take inventory of all the food left in your storage.
+The first thing you’re going to have to do is take inventory of all the food left in your storage.
 This helps you know what you have to deal with.

 Consider grouping food items with similar characteristics together.
-Ideally, you should have perishable, non-perishable, and refrigerated foods in your classification.
-Be sure to know the exact amounts of the different foods.
-That way you can plan for them accordingly as the moving day approaches.
+Ideally, you should have perishable, non-perishable and refrigerated foods in your classification.
+Be sure to know the exact amounts of the different foods so you can plan for them accordingly as the moving day approaches.

-When you’re done taking inventory, you should have all foods in their respective groups, preferably under non-perishables.
-Groups can be canned foods and bottled and boxed items like cereals and snacks.
+By the time you’re done taking inventory, you should have all canned foods, bottled and boxed food items like cereals and snacks in their respective groups preferably under non-perishables.

 Cancel Your Regular Shopping Trip

-Now that the first thing is ticked off your list of what to do with your food when moving, we’ll move on to the next.
 After classifying your food, you should take steps to lighten your load.
-Seeing this advice from a South Florida moving company may seem strange, but we are all to some degree creatures of habit, and that includes our grocery shopping.
+It may seem strange to see this advice from a South Florida moving company, but we are all to some degree creatures of habit, and that includes our grocery shopping.
 We fall into a natural cadence, and this is something we do when there’s time on the schedule.
 We go grocery shopping even if we don’t necessarily need more food.
 South Florida movers will all tell you that one of the things they see most commonly left behind in homes is food.
-People often don’t have much of an idea of what’s in their freezer or pantry until they’re about to move out.
+People really don’t have much of an idea of what’s in their freezer or pantry until circumstances force them to deal with those areas.

 Make a Plan to Use up What’s Currently in Your Fridge

-For obvious reasons, you should take care of the food in your refrigerator in addition to eating what’s in your pantry and freezer.
+Aside from eating what’s in your freezer and pantry, you should deal with the food in your refrigerator for obvious reasons.
 Refrigerated foods are the second group that you should consider using up before moving.
-These frequently include perishable items like meat that you don’t want to keep out of the refrigerator for too long or delicate items like eggs that are just difficult to transfer.
+These often include fragile foods like eggs that are just cumbersome to move, or perishable ones like meat that you don’t want to leave in the fridge for too long.

-An important step in what to do with your food when moving is to use up as much of it as possible.
+Use up as much of these as possible.
 If some of these remain by moving day, let them be just a small, manageable amount.

 One way to make this happen is to avoid eating out, or cut your trips to the grocery store so that you can focus on consuming what you already have.
 You could utilize apps or websites to help you make recipes using the ingredients you have on hand.

-Do you still have a sizeable amount of leftovers by moving day?
-Organize a farewell party for your neighbors and/or friends a day or two before you move!
-This can be a smart way to ensure you use up most of what’s in your fridge and freezer.
+If there’s going to be a sizeable amount of leftovers by moving day, then organize a farewell party for your neighbors and/or friends a day or two before you move.
+This can be a smart way to ensure you use up must of what’s in your fridge and freezer.

 Pack up the Remaining Non-Perishable Foods That You’re Taking with You

-Once you’ve planned out what you will eat on moving week, you’ll know exactly what foods you’re moving with you—time to pack them up.
+Once you’ve planned out what you will eat on moving week when all your stuff is in boxes, you’ll know exactly what foods you’re moving with you.
+Time to pack them up.

 Start with the heavier food items, like canned pasta and peanut butter jars.
-The idea is to layer the items.
-Place the tough, heavy ones on the bottom of the moving boxes while reserving the top for the lighter, more delicate items.
+The idea is to layer the items in a manner to have all the tough, heavy ones on the bottom of the moving boxes while reserving the top for the lighter, more delicate items.

-All moving boxes will need to be sealed securely.
-You may have to stop by the local container store or hardware for some sealable, heavy-duty containers.
-Also, could you consider how much weight you place on each box, being mindful not to fill them?
-Moving boxes that are much too heavy should not be lifted by your movers.
+All moving boxes will need to be sealed securely, so you may have to stop by the local container store or hardware for some sealable, heavy-duty containers.
+Also, think about the amount of weight you’re putting on each box, taking care not to make them too heavy.

 Reserve a Cooler to Move Refrigerated/Freezer Items

-Did you know that knowing what to do with your food when moving also has to do with safety?
-Moving windows often present opportunities for foodborne bacteria to thrive on food that should be refrigerated or kept frozen.
+Moving windows often presents opportunities for foodborne bacteria to thrive on food that should be refrigerated or kept frozen.
 Bacteria tend to multiply fast at temperatures between 40 °F and 140 °F. When ambient (outside) temperatures are above 90 °F, cold foods quickly heat to those temperatures.

 Oftentimes, you’ll be divided between tossing such food away and using it up before you move.
 However, sometimes there’s just too much to finish within the time.
-It’s never a good idea to throw good food away.
-Therefore, it helps to figure out a way to preserve it during the move – that’s where the good old cooler comes in.
+Since it’s never a good idea to throw good food away, it helps to figure out a way to preserve it during the move – that’s where the good old cooler comes in.

 Stack all the refrigerated drinks, expensive frozen meat, and all your refrigerated valuables in a cooler.
-Be sure to reserve a place for the cooler in your car.
-That way you can refrigerate the foods as soon as you arrive in your new home.
+Be sure to reserve a place for the cooler in your car to ensure that you refrigerate the foods as soon as you arrive.

 Chances are that the ice will be melting as you go.
-Losing the ice means losing the food preservation quality of the cooler.
-It helps to keep perishable cold items only for short moves, preferably within six hours of travel.
+Losing the ice means losing the food preservation quality of the cooler, so it helps to keep perishable cold items only for short moves, preferably within six hours of travel.
 Otherwise, you could risk food poisoning with some of your food going bad prematurely.

 Donate Unwanted, Non-Perishables to Moveforhunger

-One way to ensure your food doesn’t expire and end up in the landfill is to give it away for charity.
-Donate it to Move for Hunger, a not-for-profit organization.
-Move for Hunger works with professional moving companies in the US and Canada.
-They collect and deliver non-perishable food items to food banks across the region.
+One way to ensure that your food doesn’t expire and end up in the landfill is to give it away for charity.
+Donate it to Move for Hunger, the not-for-profit organization that works with professional moving companies in the US and Canada to collect and deliver non-perishable food items to food banks across the region.

 This will be a great way to support those in need without necessarily incurring additional costs on your budget.